bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ .map() creates a brand new array to hold the values and .forEach() does not.

 2. What is the difference between a function and a method?

+• Function is a set of code to do some task in JavaScript.
+• Method is also a function which is used as a property in Object.

 3. What is closure?

+• a closure gives you access to an outer function’s scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+• Implicitly bound items from an object within that object's methods.
+Implicit Binding- you look left of the dot(.) at call time.

+• Explicitly bound items which are in an object using a function outside of that object.
+Explicit Binding- telling a function what the context of the keyword is going to be using call() apply() bind ()

+• The "new" keyword in order to make new objects.
+New Binding- whenever you have a function that invoke new keyword .this keyword is bound to new object being constructed.

+• Window Binding - when none of the above rules apply, then .this keyword is going to default to window object unless your in strict mode, then its just going to be undefined.

 5. Why do we need super() in an extended class?

+• the Super allows the code to access the parent class's properties and methods.

 ## Project Set up